Jetchisel/sdb/README.md

 base then that should be free from all of that injection thing since that happens on a server that is open for access to the public, meaning any one or thing that has a browser and/or has access to the internet can view/reach your servers then that is where the problem starts.
-Still don't take my word for it, read what the license file has to say.
+Still don't take my word for it, read what the license file of this project has to say.

 ---
 ### Trouble shooting